wasimakramsheriff-1274/local-os-assistant/README.md

 ```

 Example voice interaction:
-1. Say **"JARVIS"** into your microphone.
+​1.Say "Jarvis" into your microphone (or press ENTER if running without Picovoice).
-2. Listen for the audio cue: *"I am listening..."*
+​2.Listen for the voice cue: "System online boss, What are we building today?"
-3. Speak your request (e.g. *"What are my current system metrics?"* or *"Open google.com in my browser"*).
+3.​Speak your request (e.g., "What are my current system metrics?" or "Open google.com in my browser").
-4. JARVIS transcribes your speech offline, executes the requested MCP tool, and speaks the response back in a deep, authoritative voice.
+​4.JARVIS speaks "Working on it, boss...", transcribes your speech offline, executes the requested MCP tool, speaks the response back, and finishes with "Task complete.
+Anything else, boss?"

 ### Option C: Integrate with Claude Desktop